SEND Local Offer - Early Years

-At Biggleswade Academy Pre-school our aim is to provide a rich, stimulating environment which allows children to learn and develop into happy, independent and curious individuals.
+In Early Years our aim is to provide a rich stimulating environment which allows all children to learn and develop into happy, independent, and curious individuals.

 Additional funding may be provided and the child may be supported by a 1:1 staff member and the Early Years support team who will visit the setting and home to offer advice and support.
 The setting will follow advice given by outside agencies such as physiotherapists, speech and language etc..
-Our setting is accessible as it is all on one level, there are first aiders on site at all times and risk assessments are routinely carried out.
-We make reasonable adjustments for children with SEND in complying with the disability discriminations act.
+Our settings all comply with the accessibility criteria for disabilities and we make reasonable adjustments for children with SEND in complying with the disability discriminations act.
+There are first aiders on site at all times and risk assessments are routinely carried out.

 Our staff are passionate about making our provision as accessible as possible to all children and realise that parents are the child’s first educator and hold key information regarding their child and have knowledge and experience to contribute to a shared view of the child’s needs.